We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 March 16, 1966 — "We have serious problems here.
 We're tumbling end over end."

-David Scott during first docking before Neil Armstrong miraculously brought the Gemini capsule under control.
+David Scott during first docking with Agena before Neil Armstrong miraculously regained control of the Gemini capsule.

 January 27, 1967 — Everlasting in the memory of their countrymen.